mauicv/evo-quad/README.md

 So the network outputs and extremely volatile signal.
 I checked to see if this was the same as in the ant case and it was.
 In fact evo-ants network is basically a very chaotic signal that's then squashed down onto [-1, 1] by the tanh output layer into essentially a square wave with different frequencies.
 I think our issue is that if a network output for a specific action is distributed around a mean sufficiently far outside of [-1, 1] then we end up with a signal that's mostly just takes value 1.
 The parameter updates are unlikely to move this signal by much and the end result will likely be that the model can't learn anything for that signal.
 This is the notable difference between ant and quad network outputs, namely that the mean of the network outputs is around 0 for the ant but outside of [-1, 1] for quad.

 - [x] Find a way to centre the output.
 Turns out the solution to this is to use activation functions across the network that take values between [-1, 1] rather than [0, 1]
-- [ ] It may be useful to increase the force or at least the joint acceleration/or just use TORQUE_CONTROL.
+- [x] It may be useful to increase the force or at least the joint acceleration/or just use TORQUE_CONTROL.
 The issue here is that if the impulse is not great enough then the joint is likely to get latched in one and only one position.
     - I think the ideal combination is having the robot able to move it's limbs quickly but not apply to much force?
 If the limbs are too forceful then the robot's trajectory becomes too chaotic.

+#### lateral Friction of feet

+So the robot does a pretty good impression of trying to run.
+However I think the weights are all completely off as are the frictional constants, hence it sort of gallops on the spot.
+- [ ] Replace mass, force and frictional values with those in here [quadruped](https://github.com/bulletphysics/bullet3/blob/5ae9a15ecac7bc7e71f1ec1b544a55135d7d7e32/data/quadruped/quadruped.urdf)